bcdidryo/bioknack/README.markdown

 * Ruby 1.8
 * Ruby Gems 1.3

-*bioknack* also works with Ruby 1.9 and JRuby.
-For tools that support multi-threading, it is best to run them with JRuby, since the standard implementations do not support running threads in parallel.
+*bioknack* also works with Ruby 1.9 and JRuby. **For tools that support multi-threading, it is best to run them with JRuby, since the standard implementations do not truly support running threads in parallel.**

 Installing *bioknack*
 ---------------------